 The Tennessee state legislature passed the 2017 IMPROVE Act requiring TDOT to complete 962 projects over an unspecified period.
 Some of the IMPROVE Act projects include safety improvements, however, there is a lag between the time safety projects are implemented to completion and additional time needed for those projects to then have an impact on traffic safety.
-TDOT is hopeful that a long-term transportation bill will be passed in 2021 which may help to increase the number of projects completed by the end of the performance period in 2022.
+A long-term transportation bill was passed in 2021 which may help to increase the number of projects completed by the end of the performance period in 2023.